YoussraElmortai/YoussraElmortai/README.md

 <h2 align="center"> 🌟Favorite projects🌟</h2>
 <br>
- Check out my awesome pinned projects! 😎 these are my all-time faves I've worked on.
+ Check out my awesome pinned projects! 😎 these are my all-time faves I've worked on or am currently working on.
 They're like the coolest crew members on my coding starship Ready to beam up 🚀